You are here

 30-42 credit hours required.

-- Approval of the proposed plan of study by the Committee, based upon the plan's quality and the student’s ability to carry it out.
+SIIM proposals will be accepted for review during fall semester until November 15 and during spring semester until April 15.
+Admission to the SIIM requires approval of the proposed program of study by the Committee, based upon the program’s quality and the student’s ability to carry it out.

 - The proposed program of study (a discussion of the anticipated interdisciplinary area of study and a list of courses that the student intends to complete, including prerequisites and cognate requirements)

 - A written statement justifying the program of study